Revival of Equine Therapy at DreamLife Recovery: Science-Backed Benefits

 - Mental Health Improvements:

 Research demonstrates that equine-assisted interventions can significantly reduce symptoms of depression, anxiety, and post-traumatic stress disorder (PTSD).
 A systematic review found that just five one-hour sessions with horses led to notable clinical improvements in PTSD symptoms, emotional regulation, and stress management5.
-Another university-led study showed marked reductions in PTSD and depressive symptoms three months after treatment, highlighting the therapy’s lasting impact6. - Emotional and Social Benefits:
+Another university-led study showed marked reductions in PTSD and depressive symptoms three months after treatment, highlighting the lasting impact of equine therapy for addiction6. - Emotional and Social Benefits:

 Interacting with horses helps patients develop nonverbal communication skills, emotional regulation, and trust-crucial elements for those recovering from trauma or addiction56.
 The experiential, non-judgmental nature of working with horses encourages self-reflection and builds self-confidence. - Physical and Cognitive Gains:

-Equine-assisted therapy has been shown to improve fine and gross motor skills, sleep quality, and overall well-being in participants with diverse backgrounds and needs.
+Equine therapy for addiction has been shown to improve fine and gross motor skills, sleep quality, and overall well-being in participants with diverse backgrounds and needs.
 Patients often experience reduced heart rate and blood pressure, indicating lower stress levels during and after sessions37. - Safety and Animal Welfare:

 Scientific studies confirm that therapy sessions are safe for both participants and horses.
 Horses involved in therapy do not experience undue stress, and their physiological responses return to baseline after sessions, ensuring ethical and effective care for all involved34.